themohammadsa/gorti/readme.md

 ## Description

-This project was made for the purpose of practising my CSS skills.
+This project was made for the purpose of practicing my CSS skills.
 I have tried replicating the usual day-to-day components that we mostly see on the internet.
 The main aim was to use this CSS Component Library for my upcoming projects, so that I have a better grip on the CSS.

 I have created a PR, I would love it if you could leave your reviews over there on what can be improved.